Transtar (US Company)

-Transtar, Inc. is a subsidiary of US Steel.
+Transtar, Inc. is a subsidiary of Fortress Transportation and Infrastructure Investors.
 It was organized in 1988 to own US Steel's railroad and other transportation subsidiaries.
-In the third quarter of 2021 it will be taken over by Fortress Transportation and Infrastructure Investors.
+During the third quarter of 2021, it was acquired by Fortress Transportation and Infrastructure Investors.
+In 2025, Fortress Transportation acquired the Wheeling & Lake Erie Railroad and merged it and Transtar under one collective brand known as "The Wheeling".

 Transtar owns or has owned the following companies: